Best Phones for PUBG Mobile Android Central 2020

 - Huge bright screen

 - Only 4GB of RAM

 - No higher display refresh rate

 The biggest and best iPhone (until next year)

-The iPhone 11 Pro Max is Apple's top flagship phone offering a massive display and the largest iPhone battery yet to help extend your PUBG sessions.
+The iPhone 11 Pro Max is Apple's top flagship phone offering a massive display and the largest iPhone battery yet.

 The wild popularity of PUBG Mobile has proven that there is indeed demand for a smartphone designed with gamers in mind.
 The core specs you'll want are a great display, long-lasting battery life, and enough RAM to keep things running smoothly — and you can find that on any of the phones on our list.

 But what sets the OnePlus 8 Pro apart from other devices on this list is the combination of features and the overall software experience.
 All phones on this list deliver incredible performance and pack high-end hardware, but when it comes to software, OxygenOS has a huge leg up over the rest of the industry.